jpb06/gapi-oauth-react-hooks/README.md

 ## Purpose

 I needed SSO for google users and wasn't quite satisfied with what I found in the react eco system.
 Perhaps this will be useful for someone else, so here we go.

-The package exposes its own declaration files; you won't need to install an @types/\* if you use typescript.
+The package exposes its own declaration files; you won't need to install any @types/\* if you use typescript.

 ## Requirements